melanitta (from melos, black, and netta, duck) fusca (dusky)

 Racine, Wisconsin — Wind Point — Lake Michigan

-I set up my scope and scanned the water.
-A flock of about 15 White-winged Scoters were flying south approximately a quarter mile out.
+A flock of about 15 White-winged Scoters were flying south approximately a quarter mile off the point.
 They flew in single-file, just above the surface.
-They bunched up close together for a while, then stretched out in a long, stringy line, then bunch up again.
+They bunched up close together for a while, then stretched out in a long, stringy line, then bunched up again.
 They continued in this fashion until they disappeared from view.